icipe-official/vectoratlas-software-code/docs/System Test Script/system-test-script.md

 > | **Step** | **Description** | **Expected Result** | **Result** |
 > | 1 | Send the `POST` query: `query {allGeoData{site{longitude,latitude}}}` as a GraphQL query to the URL: `https://vectoratlas.icipe.org/vector-api/graphql` | The query returns data and a `200` status code. | Pass |
 >
-> Comments: Insomnia was used to carry out this test but it should be possible to replicate the results with another API query tool such as Postman.
+> Comments: Insomnia was used to carry out this test but it is possible to replicate the results with another API query tool such as Postman.

 ***